What does Virgie mean?

 Presented below is the birth name popularity of Virgie for girls.
 Virgie reached its top position of #200 in the U.S. during the years 1890-1899, but is not listed currently.
 (2014 Birth Statistics)

-Shown below is an analysis of the popularity of the girl name Virgie and related names.
 Popular alternative forms of Virgie appearing in the Top 1000 are Gigi, Gina, Ginger, Ginny, Jenelle and Virginia (#581 in 2014).
-These girl names were at the peak of their popularity during the years 1960-1969 and are now much less widespread, with the forms Gina, Ginger, Virgie and Virginia becoming less trendy.
+These girl names were at the peak of their popularity during the years 1960-1969 (usage of 0.391%) and are now much less widespread (usage 0.0599%, down 84.7%), with the forms Gina, Ginger, Virgie and Virginia becoming less trendy.
+Shown below is an analysis of the popularity of Virgie and related names.
 (2014 Birth Statistics)